Warning: This case contains some of the most heinous and inhumane acts committed towards a young child. Please proceed with caution.

 Baby Jung-in was born on the 10th of June 2019, she was described as a very cheerful child by her birth mother.
 Unfortunately, her birth mother was not capable of providing for her child and thus, decided to give her eight-day-old baby to the church.

-Baby Jung-in stayed under the care of the church for about eight months and after which she was adopted by Jang Hayeong (born in 1986) and Ahn Sungeun (born 1984).
+Baby Jung-in stayed under the care of the church for about eight months after which she was adopted by Jang Hayeong (born in 1986) and Ahn Sungeun (born 1984).
 Jang Hayeong was herself the daughter of a Pastor (father) and she was closely related to the church because of her parents.
 In addition, her husband’s father was also a Pastor.

-Prior to the adoption, they were already parents to their four-year-old biological daughter.
+Before the adoption, they were already parents to their four-year-old biological daughter.

 Due to their background and appearance, they seemed like the perfect couple for baby Jung-in and therefore, the church decided to formally initiate the adoption process and by February 2020, baby Jung-in was officially adopted to the Ahn family and was given the name Ahn Yul-Ha.

 [Warning: Proceed with caution, discussion on severe child abuse and neglect.]